 Q: IS A CO-SIGNER RELEASE AN OPTION?

 A: Many lenders have co-signer release options.
 The stipulation is that the borrower must make a certain amount of consecutive payments on-time in order to qualify.
 Contact your lender to see if this is an option.

 WHY DO I HAVE TO CHOOSE A LENDER FOR ALTERNATIVE LOANS?
 WHY CAN’T THE SCHOOL CHOOSE FOR ME?

-Due to federal regulations, Financial Aid Administrators are not allowed to choose lenders for students or parents on any type of loan.
+A: Due to federal regulations, Financial Aid Administrators are not allowed to choose lenders for students or parents on any type of loan.
 We can, however, supply tools to help you find a lender to suit your personal needs.
-To see a general list of lenders, and to find other helpful resources, visit our lender list through the FastChoice or ElmSelect links available on our website.
+To see a general list of lenders, and to find other helpful resources, visit our lender list through the FastChoice.

 I WOULD LIKE MORE INFORMATION ON SAN DIEGO CHRISTIAN COLLEGE